 Participants of the Conference

-* Special thanks for Madam Linda Heng and Eurasia Center for the Invitation *
+* Special thanks for Madam Linda Heng for the Invitation *

 Yang Fan, PowerChina &